Learning environments and design for learning

 Aim

-The aim of the course is for the participant to develop their pedagogical competence by reflecting on, problematizing and discussing technology-supported learning, learning activities and learning environments from both a theoretical and a practical perspective.
+The aim of the course is for the participant to develop their pedagogical competence by reflecting on, problematizing and discussing the planing and design of learning activities and learning environments from both a theoretical and a practical perspective.

 Learning outcomes